Why Are TRASH and VOID Distinct In Ren-C?

 == [a c]

-And then there was the LIT-VOID!.
+And then there was what we could call "LIT-VOIDNULL!".
 This was what I thought made perfect sense, to make it single-quoted nothingness:

 historical>> x: '